 Natural rolled and steel cut oats provide a high-quality source of fiber, a non-digestible carbohydrate necessary for digestion and satiation.
 The complex carbohydrates found in oatmeal encourage healthy serotonin levels, which may help to improve mood.

 7. Pumpkin Seeds

 Pumpkin seeds, an autumn favorite, may provide stress-relieving benefits through their high levels of various nutrients, like omega-3 fatty acids, magnesium, zinc, and potassium.
-Pumpkin seeds also have a high phenolic content, and some research indicates that these phenols may promote antioxidant activity.
+Pumpkin seeds also have high phenolic levels, and research indicates that these phenols promote antioxidant activity.
 These antioxidants have the potential to control glucose absorption and protect against oxidative stress and hypertension.

 8. Swiss Chard